apache/iotdb/docs/Documentation/UserGuide/9-Tools-Hive.md

 Also provide a schema which only contains two fields: `time_stamp` and `sensor_id` for the table.
 `time_stamp` is the time value of the time series and `sensor_id` is the name of the sensor you want to extract from the tsfile to hive such as `sensor_1`.
-The name of the table must be the device name that the sensor belongs to.
+The name of the table can be any valid tables names in hive.

 Also provide a location from which hive-connector will pull the most current data for the table.